cavaunpeu/willwolf.io-source/content/machine-learning/gaussian-algebra-to-gaussian-processes-part-1.md

 1.050830033400354
 ```

-In 2D, each sample will be a list of two numbers. `mu` will dictate the most-likely pair of values for the `sample` to assume, and the second parameter (yet unnamed) will dictate:
+In 2D, each sample will be a list of two numbers. `mu` will dictate the most-likely pair of values for the `sample` to assume, and a second parameter (yet unnamed) will dictate:

 1. How much the values for the first element of the pair vary
 2. How much the values for the second element of the pair vary